with Avery Thatcher and Tony Lugo

 You do get through it and you do learn how to manage it.

-It’s possible to learn how to recover and how to use tools that you learned to help you along a journey.
+It’s possible to learn how recover and how to use tools that you learned to help you along your journey.

 Thank you so much for that.